paramireze/paramireze.github.io/_posts/2019-02-12-the-frugal-life.markdown

 # food

-Something I sometimes tell my friends is I believe there is a war on cheap food.
-What better way to get Americans to pay lots of money for food?
-Now that I got that out of the way, most my calories will come from rice, beans, potatoes, eggs, and nuts.
+For the last few weeks, I have been getting most my calories from rice, beans, potatoes, eggs, greens, and nuts.
-I do like to buy fresh salad fixings and sometimes popcorn.

 # weekends

-I am pretty good about avoiding bars and restaurants.
-I will be extra vigilent to keep up that habit.
+Weekends can be tough staying in and not hitting up the bars with friends.
+I have been successful lately finding healthy activities to pre-occupy my time and will continue to explore alternative means of recreation.

 # entertainment